luislve17/amauta/README.md

 ## Linter/Renderer
 Documenting expects to export a final page that is both professional and easy to navigate.
 Being honest, there are plenty platforms that do this quiet well, [after](https://www.dreamfactory.com/) you [click](https://redocly.com/) the "[talk to sales team](https://scalar.com/)" button [of course](https://stoplight.io/).

 From a FOSS point of view, most alternatives to render a doc manifest into a page lack a lean, professional interface.
-And yes, the user could invest time and effort modifying the style to get an specific theme around the baseline that these tools offer, but with **_Amauta_** is expected to have available a responsive result that has a simplified but elegant look.
+And yes, the user could invest time and effort modifying the style to get an specific theme around the baseline that these tools offer, but with **_Amauta_** it is expected to get a responsive page with a simplified but elegant look.

 <details>
 <summary>😕 What other free alternatives offer out of the box</summary>